Osiris-Team/AutoPlug-Client/docs/FAQ.md

 ### **What is it?
 Purpose?**
 AutoPlug Client is a standalone, executable Java program that has multiple execution modes: Server-Wrapper, CLI-Tool, Background-Service.
-The main purpose is to automate updating of any sofware related to servers and simplify server maintenance in general.
+Its main purpose is to automate updating of any sofware related to servers and simplify server maintenance in general.
+While all server types are compatible, the majority of its features cater specifically to Minecraft plugins/mods, which is renowned as the world's top-selling game and boasts an exceptionally extensive modding community.

 ### **How does it work?
 Server-Wrapper?
 CLI-Tool?
 Background-Service?**
 AutoPlug performs all its tasks when your server is offline, thus its recommended